Search Results

 Head Start provides an array of comprehensive, quality services, including health, nutrition, parent support, education, and mental health, to children ages three to five and their families.
 The program’s vision is “each child and family leaves Head Start healthy, eager to learn, and ready for success.”
 Head Start Head Start provides an array of comprehensive, quality services, including health, nutrition, parent support, education, and mental health, to children ages three to five and their families.
 The program’s vision is “each child and family leaves Head Start healthy, eager to learn, and ready for success.”
 Program staff work closely with families to ensure that each child has the skills and knowledge necessary to be successful in kindergarten.
 The Early Head Start program provides services to infants, toddlers, and pregnant women in Torrington and Winsted through home visiting and socialization.
 Program Information Información del programa en Español EdAdvance’s Head Start programs specialize in the comprehensive integration of early childhood education and school readiness programming.
 Our Prenatal to Three program, Early Head Start, provides home-based services for expectant families and families with children ages birth to three.
 Services include weekly home visits as well as playgroups serving New Milford, Torrington, Winsted, and the surrounding Litchfield County families.
 Our Three to Five program provides early childhood and school readiness programming for children, ages 3-5, and their families at our sites in Torrington, New Milford, and Winsted.
 We are dedicated to working in partnership with families and communities to enhance children’s social competence, to provide families with opportunities to grow and develop, and to prepare children to enter kindergarten with the skills and knowledge necessary for success.
 Services Head Start programs support children’s growth from birth to age 5 through a variety of services, including early learning and development, health, and family well-being.
 Our programs help children get ready to succeed in school and in life through learning experiences tailored to their current needs and abilities.
 These programs may be provided in different settings according to your needs, including family child care locations, or your own home.
 All Head Start programs serve families from diverse cultural backgrounds and who speak different languages.
 Early Learning and Development We build strong relationships as the foundation of early learning.
 We support learning through play, creative expression, and guided activities.
 We support children’s social and emotional development.
 We promote early math and science concepts in children’s home languages and in English.
 We promote language and literacy development in children’s home languages and in English.
 Health and Wellness We promote physical development, both indoors and outdoors.
 We serve breakfast, lunch, and healthy snacks.
 We provide medical, dental, hearing, vision, and behavioral screening.
 Family Partnership and Well-being We provide parent and family services.
 We help families find assistance in challenging times.
 We help families identify and reach their goals, including goals related to housing, employment, education, and parenting.
 We invite parents to share information and insights about their child.
 We invite parents to offer ways to improve children and families’ experience in the program.
 Disability Services We build on children’s strengths.
 We individualize experiences to meet the needs of each child.
 We collaborate with parents and community agencies when further assessment is needed.
 Mental Health Services We help families understand and support their child’s needs.
 We can assist with mental health services for children and families, if needed For more info, contact: Carmella Galipault Director of Head Start & Early Head Start 860-567-0863 x1213 Email Head Start 2025 Annual Report Resource Guide Guía de Recursos Program Locations & Contact Information Early Head Start Torrington Winsted Early Childhood Learning Center, 119 Grove Street, Torrington, CT 06790 Larissa Vigeant 860-482-5286 x1228 Kristina Tucker 860-482-5286 x1229 Pearson School 2 Wetmore Avenue, Winsted, CT 06098 Jayme Bonsignore 860-630-0073 Head Start New Milford Torrington Winsted Early Childhood Learning Center, 119 Grove Street, Torrington, CT 06790 The Torrington site houses six Head Start-funded classrooms with full- and half-day options.
 School Readiness is also available.
 Keicha Vargas 860-482-5286 x1219 Sarah Moore 860-482-5286 x1210 Vanessa Rodriguez 860-482-5286 x1215 Pam Vellucci 860-482-5286 x1216 Jessica Allen 860-482-5286 Pearson School 2 Wetmore Avenue, Winsted, CT 06098 The Winsted site houses a Head Start-funded school-day classroom, Early Head Start Program, and a School Readiness classroom.
 Kathryn Vidal 860-626-3296 Hill & Plain 60 Old Town Park Road, New Milford, CT 06776 The Hill & Plain site houses a Head Start-funded half-day classroom.
 Jessica Allen 860-304-4648 Register To register for Head Start or Early Head Start, please contact Rebecca Litz, Family Services Manager at 860.482.5286 x1180 or fill out the form below.
 Contact Head Start First name Last name Town Email Phone Write a message Submit Thanks for submitting!

-- Consultation & Planning | EdAdvance
+- Registration | EdAdvance

-- Early Childhood Programs | EdAdvance
+- Data Services | EdAdvance

 .png)